Dialog Management

 Setup dialog popup display

-There are two actors in the play.
-The first one is the component that requests the dialog to be closed or open and the other is the component that renders the dialog.
-We will start with demonstrating how to properly render a component in a dialog.
+There are two parts: the component that requests open/close, and the component that renders the dialog.
+Start by rendering a component in a dialog.

 Rendering a dialog

-Component we want to be rendered as a floating dialog should be wrapped inside DialogAnchor:
+Wrap the component you want rendered as a floating dialog inside DialogAnchor:

 import React, { ElementRef, useRef } from "react";